overscopestudio/overscopestudio.github.io/amsBlog.md

 ```
 For a start it was called in Tick and none of the variables where used, we actually used a variable called audioFinsihed instead of ended that was set in OnAudioFinished and the audio time came from a function called GetAudioPosition, so the SetAudioPosition function itself was totally useless.

 So once I had decided that I should redesign the system from the ground up, I first thought about what functions should stay and be refactored and what should be removed.
 It turned out I only needed to refactor GetAudioPosition since it was the main time system used in the game to keep everything in sync with the audio, and it was used throughout the entire code base, everything else however could be deleted safely even playAudio.
-The next thing I had to do was decide how to implement the new audio time system, so first I added a function called UpdateAudioDelta which simple gets the amount of time that has pasted since the last audio update.
+The next thing I had to do was decide how to implement the new audio time system, so first I added a function called UpdateAudioDelta which simple gets the amount of time that has past since the last audio update.

 ```
 void AudioManager::UpdateAudioDelta(){